Want to ease the strain of changing diapers on a squirmy, (sometimes uncooperative) baby? Do so with these 16 changing table essentials.

 9. Baby Powder

 Freshen up baby’s booty between changes with a nice sprinkle of baby powder.
+It’s one of my favorite products to use.

 10. Cotton Storage Bins